 - Contains oats to help optimise energy levels

-- Contains a moderate amount of fats
+- Contains a moderate amount of good fats and high levels of protein

 - Pour the liquid into a saucepan along with the coconut milk and allow to boil then reduce to low heat